msalemor/aks-security-recommendations/README.md

 - Expose ACR through private link removing external access to the registry.
 Note, vnet peering will be required if AKS deployed in private cluster.
   - https://docs.microsoft.com/en-us/azure/container-registry/container-registry-private-link

+## 7.0 DevOps

+### 7.1 Versioning

+- It is better practice to version your containers instead of just using Latest.
+- Doing so will allow you to easily rollback to a previous version.

+### 7.2 GitOps

+- Consider using a GitOps management plane to deploy changes to your cluster.